 The topic of SABA overuse in previously clinically stable COPD patients is a point of discussion as studies have demonstrated without conclusive evidence a worsening of disease severity in this setting.
 An increase in airway hyperreactivity seems to occur with frequent, consistent usage of SABAs, which potentially lead to paradoxical airway narrowing.
 SABA overuse is relatively prevalent in the population of asthma and COPD patients.
 In a study on COPD patients currently on treatment, 19% were overusing SABAs, and a separate study on asthmatic patients showed 15.8% overuse of SABAs.
 In the case of COPD patients, there was an association with increased dyspnea and worsening of quality of life.
 However, further investigation is necessary before making a definitive statement.

-Given that most patients will be on lifetime treatment for COPD and severe asthma, managing the treatment with beta-2 agonists in the context of the National Asthma Education and Prevention and GOLD guidelines respectively require a patient-centered approach involving coordination between multidisciplinary systems.
-At the level of primary care, studies have shown improvement in the quality of diagnostic and guideline-oriented therapy approach in settings with a designated respiratory care specialist.
+Given that most patients will be on lifetime treatment for COPD and severe asthma, managing the treatment with beta-2 agonists in the context of the National Asthma Education and Prevention and GOLD guidelines respectively require a patient-centered approach involving coordination between an interprofessional systems.
+At the level of primary care, studies have shown improvement in the quality of diagnostic and guideline-oriented therapy approaches in settings with a designated respiratory care specialist.
 Patient outcomes improved under more focused care in terms of overall decreases in symptoms and decreases in the usage of rescue inhalers.
 Patients also demonstrated proper inhaler technique more frequently compared to facilities without a respiratory care specialist, and the use of spirometry as a means of diagnosis was greater.
-[Level III]
+[Level III] Pharmacists can verify dosing, teach proper inhalation and spacer technique, and perform medication reconcilaition, altering the prescriber to any conerns.
+Nursing can monitor care and also reinforce administration counseling, as well as assessing therapeutic effectiveness.

 Beta-2 agonist therapy requires an interprofessional team approach, including physicians, specialists, specialty-trained nurses, respiratory therapists, and pharmacists, all collaborating across disciplines to achieve optimal patient results.
 [Level V]